mdnurahmed/leetcode-Longest-Substring-Without-Repeating-Characters/README.md

 f(i+1) >= f(i)

-so if we already calculated j1 = f(i1) for i1 , we can start looking for f(i2) where i2 = i1+1 from j2 = i1 .
-So a sliding window or two pointer solution can work for this.
+so if we already calculated j1 = f(i1) for i1 , we can start looking for f(i2) where i2 = i1+1 from j2 = i1 instead of j2 = i2.
+So a sliding window or two pointer solution can work for this which will reduce the complexity to linear .

 We need to have a hashmap/hashset to keep track of if we have any repeated character in the current window .